AleksandarJovanovicc/odin_recipes/README.md

 ## Technologies Used

-This website was created using only **HTML** (HyperText Markup Language).
+This website was created using only **HTML**.
 Key HTML elements utilized include:

 - **Ordered and Unordered Lists**: For displaying lists of ingredients and steps in the recipes.
 - **Paragraphs**: To provide descriptions and detailed instructions for each recipe.